Creating custom renderers

 Rendering SVG

-Our SVG renderer is an example, where it extends the existing built in renderer type with a custom ReactComponent only:
+Our SVG renderer is an example, where it extends the existing built-in renderer type with a custom ReactComponent only:

 export default class SVGPlugin extends Plugin {